jaiakattelus/CreativeCoding1HW/README.md

-# Week six homework has been updated with week seven homework.
+# Week six homework has been updated with week seven and eight homework.
-Things are starting to get messy.
+Massive adjustments this week.